jbw976/crossplane/design/one-pager-stacks-security-isolation.md

 ### Environments

-While the platform stack is installed at the cluster level (there is only one instance of it), they can still support the concept of multiple "environments", each represented by a namespace.
+While platform stacks are installed at the cluster level (there is only one instance of each platform stack), they can still support the concept of multiple "environments", each represented by a namespace.
 For example, an admin can create a namespace to model their production "environment" and another namespace to model their development "environment".
 All resources within each of those environments can share a common set of provider credentials.
 This namespaced "environment" approach provides the administrator with a way to collect or aggregate all the infrastructure and services associated with a given environment.